Vehicle registration plates of Thailand: Trade plates

 Trade plates carry a significant number of restrictions.
 Drivers with red plates must seek permission from authorities if they want to use the vehicle at night.
 Cars with red plates cannot be driven out of the province where the vehicle was registered at purchase.
 Drivers must ask for permission each time they want to travel outside the specified area.
 Documents must be in order, with the destination and the dates of travel.
 Red-plated cars are not allowed to use expressways.
 Drivers of cars with red plates must have all car-related documents, a proper driving licence, and ID card ready for checks at all times.
 Police officers are authorized to stop any car with a red plate to examine the car and the driver's documents even if no traffic offence has occurred.

 Trade plates are also used by foreign vehicles without proper permits or document from their countries of origin to gain permission of entry into Thailand, when clearance is authorised by customs.
 In special cases, such as the transfer of show cars, trade plates may also be borrowed from the DLT.

 Trade plates are made from pressed alloy, with a red background and black digits.
 Trade plates are one or two consonants and four digits long.

 As of July 2015, DLT has a plan to stop the use of trade plate as temporary license plates, and use a quicker car registration process.

 International plates

 As of 2008, international plates for private cars are available from the DLT upon request, for a fee.
 The prefix characters are translated via code-matching into two to three alphanumeric Roman characters based on Thai alphabetical order, with 7 Character plates being assigned unique codes for every possible combination of the first 3 characters that include letters ช, ฑ, ฒ, and ญ.
 The country name THAILAND is displayed in capital letters below the registration number, and the numerical provincial code is shown in the bottom right.
 The plates are black on white.
-They are required for transport into Myanmar, Cambodia, southern China, Laos, Vietnam, Malaysia, and Singapore.
-However, they are not legal inside Thailand, and must be removed upon re-entering the country.
+They are required for transport into Malaysia, Singapore, Cambodia, Vietnam, Laos, Myanmar and China.
+However, they are to be removed upon returning to Thailand as they are illegal for use in Thailand.

-Here below the official Thai-Latin characters translation of Thai plates: